Day 1 Lima

 Breakfast: Included|Lunch: Excluded|Dinner: Excluded

 After breakfast, we start walking for 1 hour by the forest until the Inti Punku, known as the front door to Machu Picchu.
 Then we will climb 6km to Huayna Picchu.
 After that we go down to Machu Picchu ruins and visit the Main Square, the Circular Tower, the Sacred Solar Clock, the Royal Quarters and etc. Afterwards we could enjoy our free time to stroll around the Citadel and then meet the rest of the group to be transferred by bus to Aguas Calientes for lunch.
-In the afternoon we will return to Cusco by train.
+In the afternoon we will return to Ollantaytambo by train, then by bus to Cusco.
 Upon arrival we will be transferred to the hotel.

 -